fgarcilazo/docker-magento-2-cloud-stack/README.md

-# Dynojet Magento Custom Magento 2.2.2 EE Docker Stack
+# Magento Custom Magento 2.2.2 EE Docker Stack

 The docker stack is composed of the following containers
 - Centos 7 latest